Give AI the Same Context You Give Yourself

 See the `@glossary.md` file to understand acronyms and company-specific terms.

-Each application, convention, or domain concept gets its own file.
-The AI loads only what's relevant to the current task.
+Each application, convention, or domain concept gets its own file, and the AI loads only what's relevant to the current task.
 When I'm working on curriculum, it knows which repos to explore.
 When I'm writing a Jira ticket, it knows my team's format.
-I don't have to explain any of this — it's already in the files I maintain anyway.
+I don't have to explain any of this because it's already in the files I maintain anyway.

 Routing treeopencode.jsonLLM Context/AGENTS.mdcoding/AGENTS.mdwriting/AGENTS.mdcoding_philosophy.mdtypescript.mdblog/AGENTS.mdengineering/AGENTS.mdLayer 1: Entry PointLayer 2: Activity RouterLayer 3: Domain Files

-The rule I follow: if I'm going to have to explain something to an agent again, it belongs in a context file.
+The rule I follow: if I'm going to explain something to an agent again, it belongs in a context file.

-The Jira conventions file didn't start as the clean spec I showed earlier.
+My Jira conventions file didn't start as a clean spec.
 The first time I asked an AI to write a Jira ticket, the output was nothing like what I'd write.
 So I added a note about keeping descriptions concise.
-Next time, the description was better but the structure was wrong — no technical details section.
-I added that.
-Over a few iterations, the conventions file evolved into:
+Next time, the description was better but the structure was wrong because there was no technical details section.
+I added that too.
+Over a few iterations, the file evolved into:

 ## Story/Task Description Format